Review of my stay in the 38-bed dorm room at the Kex Hostel in Reykjavik in Iceland.

 The Andaina Hostel in Oaxaca had ticked all boxes.

-As I said, Kex Hostel in Reykjavik, Iceland would have made the top 10 if a such a list existed.
+As I said, Kex Hostel in Reykjavik, Iceland, would have made the top 10, or even the top 5, if such a list existed.
+Maybe I should do a post, “My Top 10 Best Hostels”.
+Stay tuned.

-Fresh off the flight from Glasgow, I took the public bus #55 to the BSI Bus Terminal, from where a brisk 15-minute walk in frigid temperatures took me to the Kex Hostel which is on Skulagata:
+Fresh off the flight from Glasgow, I took the Bus 55 from Keflavik Airport to the BSI Bus Terminal in the centre of Reykjavik, from where a brisk 15-minute walk in frigid temperatures to the Kex Hostel, which is on Skulagata:

 The idea of a 38-bed dorm is scary, right?